 Family members and professionals were seen as supportive by carers.
 The deceased care recipient, other family members and health professionals were seen as providing the dimensions of social support which were most beneficial to the carer at this time.

 Carers reported that some of the dimensions of support (emotional, informational, positive social interaction, tangible and affectionate; Sherbourne & Stewart, 1991) were present or absent at different times during the caring trajectory.
-Participants described many times were support was needed but not forthcoming.
-Throughout the results section terms in [ ] refer to the dimensions of social support from the Sherbourne and Stewart (1991) model.
+Participants described many times where support was needed but not forthcoming.

 The results are organised in line with the ecological framework of resilience to explore the presence or absence of resources from individual, community and society perspectives and to examine how these resources map together with the social support model (Sherbourne & Stewart, 1991).
+Throughout the results section terms in [ ] refer to the dimensions of social support from the Sherbourne and Stewart (1991) model.